Investment opportunities

 Cleantech Investment Opportunities

-Bioenergy has significant clean tech investment opportunities and bioenergy already plays a foundational role in New Zealand’s energy landscape, contributing over 9% of the country’s energy supply.
-Bioenergy Association analysis indicates that up to 27% of New Zealand's energy could come from biomass and organic waste resources.
+Bioenergy presents substantial clean tech investment opportunities and already plays a key role in New Zealand’s energy landscape, supplying over 9% of the country’s energy.
+According to Bioenergy Association analysis, biomass and organic waste resources could contribute up to 27% of the national energy supply.

 Regional Economic Sustainability

-Each region across New Zealand has extensive forestry and woodlot opportunities from which biomass can be derived and processed into wood fuel.
-In each region there is potential for wood residues from forest harvesting and wood processing to meet regional demand.
+Each region in New Zealand has extensive forestry and woodlot opportunities, providing a valuable source of biomass that can be processed into wood fuel.
+Wood residues from forest harvesting and wood processing have the potential to meet regional energy demand efficiently.